arvidn/libtorrent/trunk/docs/extension_protocol.rst

 ---------

-The reason why the extension messages' IDs would be defined in the handshake is to avoid having a global registry somewhere, where ID's are assigned global identifiers.
-Now the extensions have unique names.
+The reason why the extension messages' IDs would be defined in the handshake is to avoid having a global registry of message IDs.
+Instead the names of the extension messages requires unique names, which is much easier to do without a global registry.
+The convention is to use a two letter prefix on the extension message names, the prefix would identify the client first implementing the extension message. e.g. ``LT_metadata`` is implemented by libtorrent, and hence it has the ``LT`` prefix.

 If the client supporting the extensions can decide which numbers the messages it receives will have, it means they are constants within that client. i.e.